If you’re looking to become an Uber private hire driver, heycar’s experts have listed some of the best car for Uber that will meet your needs.

 You’ll have no trouble fitting four tall adults inside the Octavia and its boot is also huge for a car this price.
 Inside, it feels very well built, is easy to use and has an infotainment screen complete with Apple CarPlay and Android Auto.

-The Skoda is available with petrol, diesel and petrol-electric drivetrains so there’s a model to suit all scenarios and you can also choose from manual or automatic gearboxes.
+The Skoda is available with petrol and diesel drivetrains so there’s a model to suit most needs and you can also choose from manual or automatic gearboxes.
 It’s even fun to drive when you’re heading home after your shift.

 7. Tesla Model S